sunziping2016/horde-blockchain/README.md

-# Horde Blockchain: A Simple
+# Horde Blockchain: A Simple Consortium Blockchain Implementation

 ## How to Run